thealanjason/alumet-insight/docs/how-to-use.md

 ### 1. Time Series tab

-**What it shows:** Browse all metric series IDs (a unique combination of base metric, resource, consumer, and late attributes) as stacked subplots for the selected category, with the measured process active period highlighted.
+In this pane, you can view time-series data for all metrics captured during the experiment.
+The data is visualized as vertically stacked subplots for the selected category, with the active period of the measured process highlighted.
+Each time-series is identified by a unique combination of base metric, resource, consumer, and any additional attributes.

 **How to use**